 Also Read: Countries Accepting TOEFL

-PTE Academic is a computer-based test English language proficiency test accepted around the world.
-It is conducted by Pearson PLC Group.
-PTE Academic assesses the ability of a student to understand English as spoken on a regular basis.
-The registration fee for PTE Academic is Rs.
-13,700.
+PTE Academic is a computer-based English language proficiency test accepted worldwide.
+Pearson PLC Group conducts it.
+PTE Academic assesses the ability of a student to understand English as spoken regularly.

 Students aiming to pursue higher studies in France have to appear for French language tests.
 Here are some of the most renowned French language tests: